angeloreale/angeloreale/README.md

 ## Hi!
-I'm Angelo Reale Caldwell von Lehman. 👋🏽
+I'm Angelo Reale. 👋🏽

 ### I'm a Principal Engineer at Arc.dev 👨‍🏫🛳️ and Founder at DreamPip 💭📈.

+## Hi!
+I'm Angelo Reale.
+### 👋🏽 I'm Intellectually Gifted.
+### 🧠 I've also borrowed some roles as:
+#### 🪷 Founder of UṆĀ.
+#### 🪙 Founder of DreamPip.
+#### ⚙️ Principal Engineer at Arc.dev.

+#### Always to some nice tune 📻.

-With 15+ years in the industry, I've partnered with renowned organizations like United Nations, Uber, Ogilvy, Verisk and MongoDB, among others 🏢.
+With 15+ years in the industry, I've worked with renowned organisations and projects like 🌫️ United Nations, Uber, Ogilvy, Verisk, Honda, Houston Spaceport, Noema Magazine, American Nutrition Association, Heart Rhythm Society, Kespry, Braskem, Gibney Dance, Intrinio, Parking.com and MongoDB, among others 🏢.
 I did study rocket science 🚀 at Castelldefels School of Telecommunications and Aerospace Engineering.
 But my ship sailed a while ago.

-As a Principal Engineer, I don't just architect elegant solutions and specs, translate business needs, or ensure high code quality; I'm also passionate about mentoring junior colleagues, sharing knowledge across departments, and engaging in critical and strategic roadmap conversations from both a technical and business standpoints.
+As Principal Engineer at Arc.dev, my recent endeavors include elevating R&D departments and nurturing software engineering talent across diverse global markets.
+My competencies lie in creating robust solutions and fostering team growth, with a focus on mentoring and strategic guidance.

+Previously, as a Senior Software Engineer, I combined technical prowess with a keen understanding of sustainability, proactively contributing to discussions that bridge technology and business.
+My mission is to drive innovation and excellence within the tech landscape, ensuring sustainable practices are at the forefront of development.

 - [\[🛰️ radio fintech\]](https://www.dreampip.com)
 - [\[🤯 books, drafts, loops and tweets\]](https://angeloreale.com)